LukeLIN-web/LukeLIN-web.github.io/_pages/about.md

 ## Experiences

-**Research Project @ UMass Amherst**       Sept 2022 – Present
+**Research Assistant @ UMass Amherst**       May 2023 – August 2023

 • Works with Prof. Hui Guan and Prof. Marco Serafini, taking the primary responsibility.
-Onsite visit UMASS in the 2023 Summer

 • Commit neighbor sampling codes to the PyTorch Geometric repository